aaronalonsotorrens/project-2-final/README.md

 ### Unfixed bugs

-While not a bug in "Mario Shadow Quest" the same image might appear multiple times during one game.
-Given more time I would have researched how to be able to write code so that every image must be run once before an image repeats itself.
+Although it’s not a bug in Mario Shadow Quest, the same image might appear multiple times in a single game.
+Given more time, I would have researched how to ensure that every image is shown once before any image repeats.

 ### Deployment